adviksundar/Object_Detection_AI_Tool_for_Cars/README.md

 # Object_Detection_AI_Tool_for_Cars
-An AI tool that helps self-driving cars see
+This tool is an AI tool that helps self-driving cars see.
+Jupyter Notebooks and Python are used to explain the tool and execute it.